objcio/articles/2014-09-02-warm-welcome-for-value-types.md

 A value can be a number, perhaps representing a price.
 Or a string, like a description.
 It could be a selection among options---an enum: was this expense for a dinner, for travel, or for materials?
 It could contain several other values in named positions, like the `CLLocationCoordinate2D` struct, which specifies a latitude and longitude.
 Or it could be a list of other values... and so on.

 Fido might run around and bark on his own accord.
 He might have special behavior that makes him different from every other dog.
-He might have relationships established with other dogs.
-You can't just swap Fido out for another dog---your kids would tell the difference!
+He might have relationships established with others.
+You can't just swap Fido out for another dog---your kids could tell the difference!
 But the table of expenses exists in isolation.
 Those strings and numbers don't *do* anything.
 They aren't going to change out from under you.
 No matter how many different ways you write the "6" in the first column, it's still just a "6."

 And that's what's so great about value types.